 Leiden University

-Outside of workinghours (and occassionally during) I play cello, enjoy reading novels (with a preference for over-the-top and completely-predictable spy-novels), and running through the woods (training for marathons).
+Outside of working hours (and occasionally during) I play cello, enjoy reading novels (with a preference for over-the-top and completely predictable spy novels), and running through the woods (training for marathons).

-In my PhD dissertation, I ask when democratically elected leaders autocratize, and specifically when and by whom they are opposed.
+In my PhD dissertation, Beautiful Spark of Democracy, I ask when democratically elected leaders autocratize, and specifically when and by whom they are opposed.
 I call these opposition actors “democratic defenders”, and research under what circumstances they stand up to defend democracy against these threats from the inside.
 In the dissertation, I use a multi-method approach to tackle this question from different angles, relying on in-depth casestudies, elite interviews, computational methods, and survey experiments.
-The planned submission date for the dissertation is December 2024.
+My dissertation has been approved in May 2025.